Kozani

-Kozani (Κοζάνη, /el/) is a town in northern Greece, capital of Kozani regional unit and of Western Macedonia.
+Kozani (Κοζάνη, /el/) is a city in northern Greece, capital of the Kozani regional unit and of Western Macedonia.
 It is located in the western part of Macedonia, in the northern part of the Aliakmonas river valley.
 The city lies 710 m above sea level, 15 km northwest of the artificial lake Polyfytos, 120 km south-west of Thessaloniki, between the mountains Pieria, Vermio, Vourinos and Askio.
 The population of the Kozani municipality is over 67,000 people.
 The climate of the area is continental with cold and dry winters, and hot summers.

 Kozani is the home of the University of Western Macedonia, with about 15,000 students from all over Greece and other places.
 It is also the seat of West Macedonia's court of appeal, police department, fire brigade, the seat of the 1st Army Corps of the Hellenic Army and of the Bishop of Servia and Kozani.